 Back pain sucks, this we know.
-But sadly, it's not an excuse for not working out.
+But sadly, it’s not an excuse for skipping your workout.
 On the contrary: Exercise could help your spine specifically.
-A study by researchers at UCLA showed that after a year and a half of regular exercise, patients with a history of chronic lower-back problems were 31 percent less likely to experience an increase in pain than their sedentary counterparts.
+According to researchers at the National Center for Biotechnology Information, using exercise as a therapeutic tool can improve impairments in back flexibility and strength as well as relieve pain.
 Great…but if you are currently hurting, where the hell do you even start?
 We have some thoughts.

 Instead of running, try swimming.
 High-impact aerobic exercises like running and jogging are jarring to the back.
 A low-impact workout that’s just as effective but much more forgiving is swimming, since the water provides both support and resistance.